microsoft/fluentui/rfcs/testing.md

   Stricly DOM structure consistency enforcing.
 This will guarantee we do not introduce breaking changes for users who expect a certain structure to be rendered by our components.

   They are achieved with Jest's `expect(component).toMatchInlineSnapshot(...)`.
 This is preferred over `.toMatchSnapshot` as it is immediately explicit what is expected from the test.
+  If the snapshot ends up being massive then we should look into more granular assertion tests as big snapshots are difficult to manage for reviewers.

 - **Unit**